Materials-Consortia/providers/README.md

     ```

 - Edit `README.md` to say who you are and what databases you index.

 - Configure your hosting provider to use your forked repository.
   The repository presently contains configuration files for Netlify, which you can set up as follows:

-  - Deploy using the *Netlify Continuous Deployment: GitHub* option, and give it access to your forked repository with the following settings:
+  - Deploy using the Netlify *Continuous Deployment: GitHub App* option, and give it access to your forked repository with the following settings:

     - Build commmand: `jekyll build`
     - Publish directory: `_site/`

   - You are also recommended to set something sane for your subdomain in *Domain settings*, or even setup your own custom domain.

-- If you are a provider of OPTiMaDe databases and you have set up the index meta-database to point at them, feel free to post a pull-request against [https://github.com/Materials-Consortia/providers](https://github.com/Materials-Consortia/providers) to add the URL for your index meta-database to the OPTiMaDe central list of providers.
+- If you are a provider of OPTiMaDe databases and you have set up the index meta-database to point at them, please post a pull-request against [https://github.com/Materials-Consortia/providers](https://github.com/Materials-Consortia/providers) to add the URL for your index meta-database to the central OPTiMaDe providers list.